NemerleWeb/NemerleWeb/README.md

 ##New to NemerleWeb ?

-You can see samples on [Demo site](http://moiety.apphb.com/)
+You can see samples on [Demo site](nemerlewebsamples.apphb.com/), tests running on [Tests site](http://nemerlewebtests.apphb.com/)

 Currently there is no documentation wiki, you are free to help us.

 ##Downloading or building NemerleWeb

-There is no binary builds yet, but you are free to download source of [NemerleWeb](https://github.com/ionoy/NemerleWeb) from Github.
+There is no binary builds yet, but you are free to download source of [NemerleWeb](https://github.com/NemerleWeb/NemerleWeb) from Github.

 ##License